-Action # Title Description Total Funds Contributing Action # 1 State Priorities, 1,2,4,5,6,7 Algebraic Technique PracticeThe faculty will develop and implement explicit, systematic algebraic technique practice integrated throughout the curriculum for elementary and middle school students.This action will be paid in part using Federal Title I \$100,000 N Action # 2 State Priorities, 1,2,4,5,7,8 Latin Exploration The faculty will develop and implement a Latin Exploration program introducing elementary and middle school students to the study of Latin as a foundation for the exploration of foreign language and English language grammar. \$100,000 Y Action # 3 State Priorities, 1,2,4,5 Action # 3 State Priorities, 1,2,4,5 Action # 3 State Priorities, 1,2,4,5 Action # 3 State Priorities) to assist at-risk students as specified in RenArts charter tions as described in (including multiple the school day nities) to assist at-risk s as specified in Action # 4 State Priorities, 1,2,3,4,5,6,7,8 Performing Arts Programing Faculty will program a minimum of 10 hours weekly of performing arts instruction for all elementary and middle school students.
+Action # Title Description Total Funds Contributing Action # 1 State Priorities, 1,2,4,5,6,7 Algebraic Technique Practice The faculty will develop and implement explicit, systematic algebraic technique practice integrated throughout the curriculum for elementary and middle school students.
+This action will be paid in part using Federal Title I \$100,000 N Action # 2 State Priorities, 1,2,4,5,7,8 Latin Exploration The faculty will develop and implement a Latin Exploration program introducing elementary and middle school students to the study of Latin as a foundation for the exploration of foreign language and English language grammar. \$100,000 Y

+Action # Title Description Total Funds Contributing Action # 3 State Priorities, 1,2,4,5 Provide Tier I, RTI interventions as described in charter (including multiple beyond the school day opportunities) to assist at-risk students as specified in RenArts charter Faculty team deployed in the open classroom setting and available for small group support for EL's and students at socio economic disadvantage.
+Student progress monitored daily. \$100,000 Y Action # 4 State Priorities, 1,2,3,4,5,6,7,8 Performing Arts Programing Faculty will program a minimum of 10 hours weekly of performing arts instruction for all elementary and middle school students.
 This action will be paid in part using Federal Title I \$100,000 N